-In fact, a recent study from Realtor.com found that only 56 percent of homeowners know what to look for when buying a policy.
+In fact, a study from Realtor.com found that only nearly half of all homeowners don’t know what to look for when buying a policy.
 Ouch.

 But that's where we can help.
-Let's recap the nine most common homeowners insurance mistakes so you can better understand your coverage and avoid confusion when it's time to file a claim.
+Let's recap the 9 common homeowners insurance mistakes so you can better understand your coverage and avoid confusion when it's time to file a claim.

 Home insurance typically covers water damage related to something like a burst pipe, but it seldom pays claims for water coming into your house from an external source.
-This means storm surge during a hurricane is usually excluded, as is water damage from flash flooding, broken levies, and broken sump pumps.
+This means storm surge during a hurricane is usually excluded, as is water damage from flash flooding or broken levees.

-Homeowners insurance premiums can fluctuate from company to company.
-In fact, one insurance company may be too expensive one year, but affordable the next, so you want to compare rates when you shop for coverage.
+Homeowners' insurance premiums can fluctuate from company to company.
+In fact, one insurance company may be too expensive one year, but affordable the next, so you want to compare rates before you renew your policy.

-As you shop, make sure you compare apples to apples.
+When you shop around for home insurance, make sure you compare apples to apples.
 Price is important, but you only know if you’re getting a deal if you also check the coverage amounts and endorsements or add-ons.
-Otherwise, you may pick the lowest premium only to find out that you’re one of the 64 percent of homeowners who are underinsured.
+Otherwise, you may pick the lowest premium only to find out that you’re underinsured.

 Confusing your home’s fair market value and its replacement cost is one of the most common homeowners insurance mistakes.
 The limits on your dwelling coverage should be the amount it would take to rebuild your home, not what someone would pay to buy it.
-A home’s market value can be higher or lower than its replacement cost, so it’s not an accurate reflection of what your insurance company needs to make you whole after a loss.
+A home’s market value can be higher or lower than what it costs to replace or rebuild your home, so it’s not an accurate reflection of what your insurance company needs to make you whole after a loss.